FAQ

 What type of land ownership and management exists in the area?
 Quarry Road (CR3) is a public road owned by Gunnison County.
 Land beyond the road right-of-way is mostly public U.S. Forest Service, with a smattering of private parcels, some signed or otherwise indicated, some not.
 The bulk of the public land accessed from Quarry Road is legal Federal Wilderness.
 It’s important for snowmobilers to note that due to the amount of legal Wilderness as well as private land parcels, there is absolutely ZERO opportunity for snowmobiling accessible from Quarry Road.
 Property owners on Quarry Road will immediately report any private land trespassing or mechanized trespassing in Wilderness.

 Is there public access to the famous Yule Marble Quarry?
-NO. The non-underground Quarry is visible from the public closure gate and a short public overlook trail.
+NO. Portions of the non-underground Quarry is visible from the public closure gate.
 The closure gate is about 3 miles up Quarry Road.
-The operation is mostly underground.
+Most of the operation is located underground, as a mine.

 Are there any beginner ski or snowshoe trails available from Quarry Road?
-NO, all terrain available from Quarry Road is advanced.
+NO, all terrain available from Quarry Road is advanced, and for the most part is exposed to severe risk of avalanches.
 Regarding snowshoes, please know that if you choose to use snowshoes on a trail created by skiers, you will probably ruin the trail.
 Skiers will not take kindly to this.
 If you choose to snowshoe, please make your own trail rather than parasitizing skier’s uphill tracks.